You really don’t want to be that neighbor, do you? The one with the noisy dog that turns neighbors into “frenemies”?

 And, to be honest, this isn’t always a bad thing.
 Dogs can hear noises that we can’t.
 Some of us have dogs for that very reason — not only do we want a companion, but we also want a protector.

 However, when your dog is barking nonstop or aggressively at your neighbors and you want him to stop, you can train him.
 Any time you teach something new to a dog, remember that training takes time, patience, and consistency.

 When we talk about the importance of consistency with dog training, we mean two things: Be consistent with correcting bad behaviors, every time, and make sure everyone in your house understands “the rules.”

 Consistency with commands: Your dog may be the smartest pet you know, but his mind is very simple, and he’s looking to you to tell him what to do and what not to do.
 If he barks at neighbors and you correct his behavior one time, while ignoring it the next time, he’s learned nothing.
 You’ve confused him.

 Consistency with people: You might notice that your dog tends to behave better with certain family members than others.
 Dog training is as much about people training as it is about teaching dogs new tricks.
 Everyone who lives in your home has to be involved in correcting bad behaviors and rewarding good behaviors using the same tools and commands.
 For example, your dog doesn’t know that “quiet” and “hush” mean the same thing; everyone should know the same command words.

 How to Stop Your Dog Barking at People

-Out of sight, out of mind: To reduce your dog’s barking at people, remove what triggers him, especially when you aren’t home.
+Out of sight, out of mind: To reduce your dog’s barking at neighbors, remove what triggers him, especially when you aren’t home.
 Close windows, curtains and blinds when you aren’t home so your dog can’t see or hear your neighbors.

 You might even consider leaving on a radio or playing white noise or a fan to help block outside noises.